Arturo Toscanini

 Arturo Toscanini (/ɑːrˈtʊəroʊ ˌtɒskəˈniːni/; /it/; March 25, 1867 – January 16, 1957) was an Italian conductor.
-He was one of the most acclaimed and influential musicians of the late 19th and early 20th century, renowned for his intensity, his perfectionism, his ear for orchestral detail and sonority, and his eidetic memory.
+One of the most acclaimed and influential musicians of the late 19th and early 20th century, Toscanini was renowned for his intensity, his perfectionism, his ear for orchestral detail and sonority, and his eidetic memory.
 He was at various times the music director of La Scala in Milan and the New York Philharmonic.
 Later in his career, he was appointed the first music director of the NBC Symphony Orchestra (1937–1954), and this led to his becoming a household name, especially in the United States, through his radio and television broadcasts and many recordings of the operatic and symphonic repertoire.

 Biography

 Early years

-Toscanini was born in Parma, Emilia-Romagna, His father was a tailor.
+Toscanini was born in Parma, Emilia-Romagna.
+His father was a tailor.
 He won a scholarship to the Parma Conservatory, where he studied the cello.
 Living conditions at the conservatory were harsh and strict.
 For example, the menu at the conservatory consisted almost entirely of fish; in his later years, Toscanini steadfastly refused to eat anything that came from the sea.

-He joined the orchestra of an opera company organized by Claudio Rossi, with which he toured Brazil in 1886.
-After performing in São Paulo, the locally hired conductor, Leopoldo Miguez relinquished the post a few hours before the performance of Aida in Rio de Janeiro on June 25, telling the newspapers that his decision had been caused by the behavior of the orchestra.
-His substitute, Carlo Superti, was heavily contested by the public, failing even to give the attack to the orchestra.
+He joined the orchestra of an Italian opera company organized by Claudio Rossi and Carlo Superti as principal cellist, with which he toured Brazil in 1886.
+After performing in São Paulo, the locally hired conductor, Leopoldo Miguez relinquished the post a few hours before the performance of Aida in Rio de Janeiro on June 25, telling the newspapers that his decision had been caused by the behavior of the orchestra, who apparently thought that Miguez was inadequate to conduct opera (reviews of his performance in São Paulo reflected the orchestra's sentiment).
+Desperate, Superti (who was also a conductor), attempted to take Miguez's place as conductor for the performance.
+But the public, who believed that Miguez's resignation had been caused by prejudice on behalf of the Italians against Brazilian artists, booed Superti so violently that he couldn't even give the signal for the orchestra to start playing.
+Superti eventually left the podium and got onstage with Rossi (his fellow impresario) to try and calm the public by explaining the situation.
+He was pretty much ignored and the booing got worse.
+When it seemed that the performance was destined to be a fiasco, the then 19 year-old Toscanini got up from his seat in the orchestra, walked over to the conductor's podium and signaled for the orchestra to begin playing.
+The public, surprised by the young man's bold move, stopped booing, and Toscanini began conducting.
+He ended up conducting the entire opera by memory.

-In desperation, the singers suggested the name of their assistant chorusmaster, who knew the whole opera from memory.
-Although he had no conducting experience, Toscanini was eventually persuaded by the musicians to take up the baton at 9:15 pm, and led a performance of the two-and-a-half hour opera, completely from memory.

 The public was taken by surprise, at first by the youth, charisma and sheer intensity of this unknown conductor, then by his solid musicianship.
 The result was astounding acclaim.
 For the rest of that season, Toscanini conducted 18 operas, each one an absolute success.
 Thus began his career as a conductor, at age 19.